canmom/canmom.github.io/fiction/undefinedbehaviour.md

 Violet smiled plaintively.
 "I promise," she said.
 "It isn't anything evil.
 This will actually matter, Indigo.
 This might be the only thing that matters."

 Before I could ask what she was talking about, Violet swivelled her wheelchair and made for the door.
 I followed, if only to make sure she could handle the latch.
-There was indeed a car waiting, a plain grey one of a type which I'd surely know a lot more about if I'd gotten the job in Germany.
+There was indeed a car waiting, a plain grey one of a type which I'd surely know a lot more about after a few months on that job in Germany.
 The window rolled down as Violet approached, and sure enough, it really was Yeong-Mi.
 She stuck her tongue out at me.

 What the fuck was going on here?